Southern Pacific 2353

-Southern Pacific Railroad 2353 is one of 10 heavy "Ten-wheeler" steam locomotives built by Baldwin Locomotive Works (BLW) in August 1912, designated the T-31 class.
-It was delivered to Southern Pacific in October and the boiler was changed in 1917.
+Southern Pacific 2353 is one of 10 heavy "Ten-wheeler" steam locomotives built by Baldwin Locomotive Works (BLW) in August 1912, designated the T-31 class.
+It was delivered to the Southern Pacific Railroad (SP) in October and the boiler was changed in 1917.
 In 1927, 2353 was leased to the San Diego & Arizona line, and later returned to Southern Pacific in 1939, serving in the San Francisco Bay Area.
-2353 was retired from service on 18 January 1957 and displayed for the next 29 years at the California Mid-Winter Fairgrounds in Imperial, California.
+No. 2353 was retired from service on 18 January 1957 and displayed for the next 29 years at the California Mid-Winter Fairgrounds in Imperial, California.

-In 1984, the Mid-Winter Fair's operator donated 2353 to the Pacific Southwest Railway Museum, with physical transfer of the locomotive occurring in summer 1986.
+In 1984, the Mid-Winter Fair's operator donated No. 2353 to the Pacific Southwest Railway Museum, with physical transfer of the locomotive occurring in summer 1986.
 Over the next ten years, volunteers restored 2353 to working order, with its first public appearance under steam happening on March 2, 1996.
 2353 was withdrawn from service again in 2001, with extensive boiler repairs required before it can run again.
 Since then 2353 has been on static display.
 2353 then went back on the rails one more time on November 16, 2019, during the San Diego and Arizona Railway's 100th Anniversary, held at the museum.

 Southern Pacific 2353 has at least one surviving sibling.
 Southern Pacific 2355 has been on static display in Mesa, Arizona's Pioneer Park since 1958.
 Efforts to cosmetically restore 2355 have been underway since at least 2008.